mkh7878/VAE_MLforCombiningVideoAndAudio/README.md

 The code with in-depth descriptions is linked below:

 [Part 1](https://github.com/mkh7878/VAE_MLforCombiningVideoAndAudio/blob/Images/Coding3-MaeHorak-WFM-Part1.ipynb)

 [Part 2](https://github.com/mkh7878/VAE_MLforCombiningVideoAndAudio/blob/main/Coding3-MaeHorak-WFM-Part2.ipynb)

 [Application For Live Music Performance](https://github.com/mkh7878/VAE_MLforCombiningVideoAndAudio/blob/main/main.py)

 ![WFM screenshot](https://raw.githubusercontent.com/mkh7878/VAE_MLforCombiningVideoAndAudio/Images/frame_3712.png)

+# Data Sets #

-The dataset I used for this ML model was over 5k images that were frames from a short film from my company [Off Hand Co](https://www.offhandco.com/) called "Works for Me".
+The dataset I used for the first test of my ML model was over 5k images that were frames from a short film from my company [Off Hand Co](https://www.offhandco.com/) called "Works for Me".
+I chose to do only 10 epochs and a batch size of 20 simply because I wanted to not waste time incase the project didn't work.

+For the second set of training data I inputted just a single scene from a short film I made called "Bat Country".
+I hoped that doing just one scene would make theoutput images a bit more similar and cohesive, as my intention was that they seem to be blending and moving together.

 Once the dataset was trained, I exported the decoder for further use.

+# Experimenting with Dataset 1 #

 I experimented with generating random latent vectors and was able to successfully produce images.
 The below image is produced with a randomised latent vector.

 ![random latent vector generation](https://raw.githubusercontent.com/mkh7878/VAE_MLforCombiningVideoAndAudio/Images/image_6870.png)

+# Mapping Latent Vector using the Amplitude values of a song #

 Then I uploaded a song I've recorded and used the python librosa library to find values of amplitude (loudness) of the music.
 Because librosa gives the amplitude 22,050x a second, I saved every 735th value so I would have 30 per second.
 [Then I exported these amplitude values into a csv file.](https://github.com/mkh7878/VAE_MLforCombiningVideoAndAudio/blob/Images/updated_amplitude.csv) Below is a graph of the amplitude throughout the song using the 30 values per second.